flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 the start of the the document when the selection is invalid (range `(-1, -1)`), as if the selection was set to `(0, 0)`.
 This can be misleading as the user would expect new input to be inserted at the start of the document, which may not be the case for some input methods.
-The wrong coordinates of the caret is also reported by the `RenderEditable.onCaretChanged` callback.
+The incorrect coordinates of the caret are also reported by the `RenderEditable.onCaretChanged` callback.

 ## Description of change